Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Introduction

 For other surfaces there does not seem to be a similarly nice characterization.
 Gimbel and Thomassen~\cite[Problem~3]{gimbel} asked whether there is a polynomial-time algorithm to test the $3$-colorability of triangle-free graphs embeddable in a fixed surface.
 In a later paper of this series we will resolve this question in the affirmative.
 The algorithm naturally breaks into two steps.
 The first is when the graph is a quadrangulation, except perhaps for a bounded number of larger faces of bounded size, which will be allowed to be precolored.
 In this case there is a simple topological obstruction to the existence of a coloring extension based on the so-called ``winding number" of the precoloring.
 Conversely, if the obstruction is not present and the graph is highly ``locally planar", then we can show that the precoloring can be extended to a $3$-coloring of the entire graph.
 This can be exploited to design a polynomial-time algorithm.
 With additional effort the algorithm can be made to run in linear time.

 The second step covers the remaining case, when the graph has either many faces of size at least five, or one large face, and the same holds for every subgraph.
 In that case we show that the graph is $3$-colorable.
-That is a consequence of the following theorem, which will form the cornerstone of this series.
+That is a consequence of the following theorem~\cite{proof-part4}, which will form the cornerstone of the series of our papers.

 \begin{theorem} \mylabel{thm:corner} There exists an absolute constant $K$ with the following property.
-Let $G$ be a graph drawn in a surface $\Sigma$ of Euler genus $\gamma$ with no separating cycles of length at most four, and let $t$ be the number triangles in $G$.
+Let $G$ be a graph drawn in a surface $\Sigma$ of Euler genus $\gamma$ with no separating cycles of length at most four, and let $t$ be the number of triangles in $G$.
 If $G$ is $4$-critical, then $\sum|f|\le K(t+\gamma)$, where the summation is over all faces $f$ of $G$ of length at least five. \end{theorem}

 If $G$ has girth at least five, then $t=0$ and every face has length at least five.
 Thus Theorem~\ref{thm:corner} implies Theorem~\ref{thm:thomgirth5}, and, in fact, improves the bound given by the proof of Theorem~\ref{thm:thomgirth5} in~\cite{thom-surf}.
 The fact that our bound in Theorem~\ref{thm:corner} is linear in the number of triangles is needed in our solution~\cite{proof-havel} of a problem of Havel~\cite{conj-havel}, as follows.